bmwcarit/ramses/doc/sphinx/viewer.rst

 Lua configuration API
 ==============================================

-The :program:`ramses-logic-viewer` exposes a lua module ``rlogic`` that allows to interact with the viewer's logic engine instance. ``rlogic`` mimics the Ramses Logic C++ API and provides some extra interfaces to take screenshots and define interactive views.
+The :program:`ramses-viewer` exposes a lua module ``rlogic`` that allows to interact with the viewer's logic engine instance. ``rlogic`` mimics the Ramses Logic C++ API and provides some extra interfaces to take screenshots and define interactive views.